Zentar-Ai/Zentara-Code/README.md

 **4. For TypeScript Script (`testdata/insertion_sort_buggy.ts`):**

 "Zentara, the TypeScript script `testdata/insertion_sort_buggy.ts` needs debugging.
-First, compile it to JavaScript.
-Then, debug the compiled JavaScript output to find any bugs in the insertion sort logic.
-Explain the problems you discover, suggest fixes for the original `.ts` file, and if possible, apply and test them."
+Please debug it directly using your runtime analysis tools for TypeScript.
+Identify any bugs in the insertion sort logic, explain them, and then try to fix the script.
+After applying fixes, verify if the corrected script passes its internal assertions."

 These prompts give Zentara Code more leeway to decide on the specific debugging steps (breakpoints, stepping, inspection) needed to solve the problem.